pattyjula/Git-reference/docs/git-basic-commands.md

-# Creating virtual environment within GitBash
+# Creating virtual environment within Git Bash

 Run the below command to create a virt env.